|Pvt. Louis Hayles|

-April 25, 1861 – Store clerk Alfred Christian of Evergreen, Ala., a native of Virginia, enlisted in the Confederate army at Sparta in Conecuh County.
+April 25, 1861 – Store clerk Alfred Christian of Evergreen, Ala., a native of Virginia, enlisted in the Confederate army at Sparta in Conecuh County, Ala.
 Christian was elected Brevet 2nd Lt., and his commission expired on Oct.
 9, 1862 at Raccoon Ford, Va.
-He was appointed 2nd Lt., and his commission expired on July 3, 1863 at Gettysburg.
-He was named Orderly Sgt. and was appointed 1st Lt. on Feb.
+He was appointed second lieutenant, and his commission expired on July 3, 1863 at Gettysburg.
+He was named orderly sergeant and was appointed first lieutenant on Feb.
 6, 1864.
 Christian survived the war and moved to Texas.
 At the time of his enlistment, Alfred lived with his brother, George Christian, who briefly served as Evergreen’s postmaster in 1856-57.
 When the Civil War began, George was exempted from service because he was a Justice of the Peace.
 George Christian is buried in the Burford Cemetery, but has no grave marker.

 April 25, 1862 – During the Civil War, forces under Union Admiral David Farragut demanded the surrender of the Confederate city of New Orleans, Louisiana.
 Union troops officially took possession on April 29.